 The success of our partner programmes in Kenya is striking: from humble beginnings in 2006 (when the first 13 trust groups were established), we now have 105 trust groups, consisting of over 10,000 members with combined savings of over £1.5m and active loans of £1.2m.
 And it doesn't end there.
 Because the loans are recycled, cumulative total loans are now approaching £2.9m!

 The cumulative loan total does not consist of funds sent from the UK; these are the hard-earned savings of the individuals who form - and own - the trust groups, many of whom are in rural areas and might otherwise be day labourers earning less than £1.60 per day.

 After 10 years of working in Kenya, we have the expertise to scale up our programmes there.
 We have a proven model, a cadre of expert local staff and the respect of the Anglican Church.
 There is high demand for our work: other Dioceses are regularly knocking at the door of our experienced programme management team, asking how to start a trust group; and the Archbishop of Kenya himself has invited us to replicate this model throughout Kenya.

 Our Kenyan programmes work on a savings-led model.
 This means that local partners set up village-based savings groups; we call these ‘Trust Groups’ because the trust between members is fundamental to their effectiveness.

 Our Trust Groups often meet after a Sunday service and use the local church as a meeting-place, but groups are open to people of all faiths and none.
 Anyone can join a Trust Group, as long as the rest of the group accepts them – it is self-selecting and democratic.

 Typically, our members are smallholder farmers struggling to make ends meet on less than £1.60 per day.
-Before they join one of our Groups, they have little, if any, safety net to meet crises such as poor harvests or illness, and even if there was a bank within travelling distance, they are too poor to access even the most basic financial services.
+Before they join one of our Groups, they have no safety net to meet crises such as poor harvests or illness, and even if there was a bank within travelling distance, they are too poor to access even the most basic financial services.